How to sort a kotlin map by value

 How to sort a map by value in Kotlin:

-Kotlin map is used to hold key-value pairs and using a key, we can access the value that is linked with it. keys in a Kotlin map are unique.
-We can’t have two same keys.
+Kotlin map is used to hold key-value pairs and using a key, we can access the value that is associated with it.
+The keys of a Kotlin map should be unique.
+We can’t have duplicate keys, but different keys can have the same value.
 In this post, we will learn how to sort a Kotlin map by its values.

-The program will create one map with some key-value pairs and it will sort them by its values.
+The program will create one map with some key-value pairs and it will sort them by their values.

 Method 1: sort a map by values by converting it to a list: